 Not feeling very creative?
 Here are a few ideas to get your juices flowing:

-Date night doesn’t have to be extravagant to make a significant positive impact on your marriage.
+Date night matters, but it doesn’t have to be extravagant to make a significant positive impact on your marriage.
 Don’t let the tyranny of the urgent crowd out nurturing your relationship.
 It’s well worth the investment.